edwardlu6/Codepath-Pre-work/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.
+## App Brainstorming
+1.Spotify
+--Changing Playing Pattern
+--Creating Favorite Playlist
+--Listing Different Music Categories
+2.Google Maps
+--Showing the Fastest Path To Destination
+--Estimating the time of each possible path.
+3.YouTube
+--Subscribing favorite channels
+--Posting my own videos.

+I have an idea about an improvement on Google Maps.
+This idea is for music lovers like me.
+The improvement is that when we set our destination and generate the path to the destination, Google Maps can recommend proper music along the path.
+Many factors can determine the music along the path, such as time(daytime, night), environment(city, suburb, highway, etc.).
+Users can either play the music or not play it.
+This improvement can connect with music apps like Spotify.
+In this case, people can choose music to listen more conveniently and more importantly, explore new music genres.